- Skip Navigation

 Uveitis is often defined as a group of inflammatory diseases that produces interocular inflammation and destroys eye tissues.
 Often misdiagnosed and mistreated, it frequently affects the part of the eye called the uvea–the “middle” layer that contains much of its blood vessels–but also can affect the lens, retina, optic nerve and vitreous.
 And until recently, it was a sub-specialty that few ophthalmologists, let alone trained retinal surgeons, chose to pursue.

-Pictured above: A frame from a fluorescein angiogram, a dye-based test which is used to visualize the retinal blood flow.
-This patient carries a diagnosis of sarcoidosis, an inflammatory condition which can affect the eyes, and led to retinal changes seen here.
+A frame from a fluorescein angiogram, a dye-based test which is used to visualize the retinal blood flow.
+This patient carries a diagnosis of sarcoidosis, an inflammatory condition which can affect the eyes, and which led to retinal changes seen here.